newrelic/go-easy-instrumentation/end-to-end-tests/README.md

 `dir` -- The directory (absolute or relative to the `parser` directory) where the instrumented application can be found.

-`cmp` -- The name of the reference file which should match the generated diff output.
+`cmp` -- Optional; The name of the reference file which should match the generated diff output.
+This tool will look for a file named "expect.ref" in the test "dir" by default.